 0 images remaining

-Large irregular mildly enhancing fungating tumour of the left posterior urinary bladder wall centred on the left the VUJ.
+Large irregular mildly enhancing fungating tumor of the left posterior urinary bladder wall centered on the left VUJ.
 Left-sided hydronephrosis and hydroureter and associated mildly reduced perfusion to the left kidney.
 Several low-density renal lesions, representing parapelvic and cortical cysts.

 Semi-annular wall thickening of the cecum with length of 3.5 cm and wall thickness up to 1.6 cm.
 No upstream dilatation.

 Hypoplastic left liver lobe.
 Multiple calcified uterine fibroids.

 - Left posterior bladder wall mass causing marked left renal collecting system obstruction likely TCC - recommend cystoscopy.